.jpeg)

 Research the New Location

-If you’re moving overseas, you should be assigned an overseas sponsor who will be an invaluable resource about local information.
+If you’re moving overseas, you'll be assigned an overseas sponsor who will be an invaluable resource regarding area-specific information.

 Finding Your New Home